nicksull/link-shortener/README.md

 ## Installation

-In the project directory, you'll need to run `npm install`:
+In the project directory, you'll need to run `npm install`

 ## Available Scripts